 The stores carry a diverse range of affordable, delicious food and work to make grocery shopping a fun experience.
 You can see the store's nautical theme in all brand assets: from the in-store displays and Hawaii shirt uniforms for staff to website design and messaging.

 As they say on their website, "if an item doesn't pull its weight in our stores, it goes away to gangway for something else."
 That single sentence exemplifies their commitment to offering value through quality products at reasonable prices in a fun atmosphere.

 4. Dollar Shave Club

-Their name alone demonstrates one of the main aspects of Dollar Shave Club’s value proposition: their low cost.
-Dollar Shave Club has focused its positioning on affordability and convenience, creating a brand that’s relatable for the average consumer.
+The name alone demonstrates one of the main aspects of Dollar Shave Club’s value proposition: low cost.
+Dollar Shave Club has focused its positioning on affordability and convenience, creating a relatable brand for the average consumer.

 Whereas their competitor Gillette is more expensive and has a very masculine tone to their messaging and branding, Dollar Shave Club is more cheeky and casual.
-Gillette has a very sleek look and features guys who look like actors and models.
+Gillette has a very sleek look and actors who look like models.
 Dollar Shave Club features average looking people across a wide age range who are more relatable to consumers.

 Dollar Shave Club’s brand is cheaper, cheekier and more convenient than their competitors.

 Nike started their product with a focus on performance and innovation.
 They invented the waffle shoe and built their brand by targeting professional athletes.
 The Nike product line has now expanded, offering athletic attire and equipment that enhances performance.

 Their branding and messaging focus on empowerment, from their tagline “Just Do It” to their namesake, the Greek Goddess of Victory.
 Their models and athletes aren’t smiling and happy, they’re doing physical activities with game faces on.